-High blood pressure also contributes to atherosclerosis, or narrowing of the arteries, which can lead to heart attacks and strokes.
+High blood pressure also contributes to atherosclerosis, or a narrowing of the arteries, which can lead to heart attack and stroke.

-This was more effective among older volunteers and those who had higher blood pressure prior to the study (41).
+A meta-analysis of 12 studies enrolling nearly 1000 participants found that meditation helped reduce blood pressure.
+This was more effective among older volunteers and those who had higher blood pressure prior to the study (

-A review concluded that several types of meditation produced similar improvements in blood pressure (42).
+One review concluded that several types of meditation produced similar improvements in blood pressure (

-In part, meditation appears to control blood pressure by relaxing the nerve signals that coordinate heart function, tension in blood vessels and the "fight-or-flight" response that increases alertness in stressful situations (43).
+In part, meditation appears to control blood pressure by relaxing the nerve signals that coordinate heart function, blood vessel tension, and the “fight-or-flight” response that increases alertness in stressful situations (

-Summary: Blood pressure decreases not only during meditation, but also over time in individuals who meditate regularly.
+Blood pressure decreases not only during meditation but also over time in individuals who meditate regularly.
 This can reduce strain on the heart and arteries, helping prevent heart disease.

 People practice many different forms of meditation, most of which don’t require specialized equipment or space.
 You can practice with just a few minutes daily.